14. Interfacing compiled code (**)#

 Important

-We must protect all allocated vectors from garbage collection when we use them inside our functions.
-For this purpose, R maintains a stack[10] of objects guarded against premature annihilation.
+All allocated vectors must be manually protected from garbage collection.
+To guard against premature annihilation, R maintains a stack[9] of objects.
 C::PROTECT(sexp) pushes a given object pointer onto the top of the list.
-C::UNPROTECT(n) pops the last n elements therefrom (in a last-in-first-out manner).
-At the end of a .Call, R checks if the number of protects matches that of un-protects.
-If it is not the case, a warning is generated.
+C::UNPROTECT(n) pops the last n elements from it in the last-in-first-out manner.
+At the end of a .Call, R checks if the number of protects matches that of unprotects and generates a warning if there is a stack imbalance.

 Protection is not needed: